diverta/kuroco_sdk_examples/README.md

 `npx nps vue // executes Kuroco with React & TypeScript (using commonjs modules & webpack)`,
 `npx nps jquery-standalone  // executes Kuroco with jQuery (using bundled JavaScript available on browser)`

-all examples excapting `jquery-standalone-ex` are installing Kuroco sources with installing local `./kuroco` directory,
+all examples besides `jquery-standalone-ex` will install Kuroco sources with local `./kuroco` directory,
-so they are using the same module.
+they are using the same module.

 and if you want to update generated codes, type
 `npx nps update`